ADN-DevTech/3dsMax-Python-HowTos/README.md

+# 3ds Max 2021 Python How Tos
-# How To - Practical Examples For Python
+### Practical Python 3.7 Development Examples For 3ds Max

 ![Splash](/doc/Splash.png)

-This repo contains various Python programming samples.
+This repo contains various Python programming examples and tutorials targeting [3ds Max 2021](https://www.autodesk.ca/en/products/3ds-max/overview)'s python 3.7 support (the samples are not meant to be used with the python 2.7 interpreter shipped in previous versions of 3ds Max).

 All the examples in the tutorials are implemented as pip packages.
 This is a bit heavy for small things (we provide a setup.py, a LICENSE and everything) but makes things installable